kubernetes/kops/docs/cluster_spec.md

     disableSecurityGroupIngress: true
 ```

+#### elbSecurityGroup
-#### WARNING: this works only for Kubernetes version above 1.7.0.
+*WARNING: this works only for Kubernetes version above 1.7.0.*

-For avoid to create security group per each elb, you can specify security group id, that will be assigned to your LoadBalancer.
+To avoid creating a security group per elb, you can specify security group id, that will be assigned to your LoadBalancer.
 It must be security group id, not name.
-Also, security group must be empty, because Kubernetes will add rules per ports that are specified in service file.
+`api.loadBalancer.additionalSecurityGroups` must be empty, because Kubernetes will add rules per ports that are specified in service file.
-This can be usefull to avoid AWS limits: 500 security groups per region and 50 rules per security group.
+This can be useful to avoid AWS limits: 500 security groups per region and 50 rules per security group.

 ```yaml
 spec: